vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 Notable:

 - `"IsLeader": true` indicates this tablet is active, is the `primary`, and is running probes
-- `"IsDormant": false,` means an app has recently issues a `check`, and the throttler is probing for lag at high frequency.
+- `"IsDormant": false,` means an app has recently issued a `check`, and the throttler is probing for lag at high frequency.

 On a `REPLICA` tablet: